If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is It Safe to Pressure Wash a Deck?

-It is definitely safe to pressure wash a deck, so long as you take the right precautions.
-If you use a pressure washer with a PSI higher than 1500, you risk damaging the decking.
-This could cause scratching, splintering, or breaking.
+It is absolutely safe to pressure wash a deck, provided you follow the rules.
+Wood is soft and porous; high pressure acts like a liquid knife.
+If you use a machine with a PSI higher than 1500, you risk “furring” the wood, causing splinters, or gouging out chunks of timber.

-• Keep it moving!
-Don’t stop and keep the nozzle still over one area for long.
-Even if you are trying to remove a stubborn stain, keep the nozzle moving a little bit.
+• Keep moving: Never let the nozzle linger in one spot.
+Even if you are trying to remove a stubborn stain, keep the wand in motion to prevent etching.

 How to Pressure Wash a Deck